ndnq/SFP_Util/README.md

 - getRaw(startAdd,stopAdd) - Prints the contents of the entire memory from address startAdd to address stopAdd in a .csv friendly format (read values are in hexadecimal)
 - readASCII(startADD, endADD) - Tries to decode a string of ASCII characters located from "startADD" to "endADD"
 - tryWriting - Checks to which adresses you are able to write
-- setDeviceAddres - Sets the I2C address of the device we are reading/writing from (default 0xA0(160))
+- setDeviceAddress - Sets the I2C address of the device we are reading/writing from (default 0xA0(160))
 - getInfo - Prints basic information about the inserted device
 - getEncoding - Prints the encoding type
 - getIdentifier - Prints the Identifier of the device